 A guide to buying a salvage car

-At ASM, we work to provide modern motorists to help them manage their driving finances.
+At ASM, we help modern motorists manage their driving finances.
 Car salvage auctions are one of the main services that we offer, our online salvage auction offers over 2,500 cars, vans and motorbikes for sale every week and we have a further 1,500 vehicles for parts dismantling.
-Today, we’re going to use today to take a look at how any driver can benefit from purchasing a salvage vehicle from us.
+Today, we’re going to explain how any driver can benefit from purchasing a salvage vehicle from us.

 Check out our online auction here